The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Introduction

 \section{Introduction}

 To date, the field of exoplanet direct imaging has largely and necessarily been focused on detection of several tens of Myr old ``adolescent" planets that are warm and self-luminous.
 Most detected planets have been massive ($M>1M_J$), nearby ($d<50pc$), and members of young moving groups (ages generally $>10$Myr).
+In this section, we present the motivation for protoplanet direct imaging, outline progress in this emerging subfield, and describe synergies with other techniques.